Tanya Miller on the trail of Brutal murderers, nasty and dark but FREE – Grab it now

 “You want something lady?”
 It wasn’t friendly and she felt quite threatened by his demeanour.
 Jenny lowered her gaze.
 As she looked away though she had the quickest glimpse, a flash nothing more, of ginger fur.
 She did a double take and the unfriendly stranger took a step towards her.
 He was really rather frightening.
 She clutched at the handlebars of her bike and scuttled away feeling quite upset.

 The pleasure had gone from her little jaunt.
 All she wanted now was to go home and put the kettle on and then cook up the treats for her fluffy friends.
 She scuttered to the front of the van, mounted up and sped along the road that had brought the two men to the garage block.
 As she pedaled away she could feel their eyes boring into her back.
 The bike wobbled alarmingly, was it that or the men glaring behind her that caused the nasty lurch in her stomach.
 She had meant no harm, but was concerned about that flash of ginger.
-It could easily have been Rags.
+It could easily have been the Rags.
+Oh dear she was really quite disturbed by the happenings of the last couple of minutes.